Sydney Harbour National Park

 Hornby Lighthouse stands tall at South Head, near Watsons Bay in Sydney Harbour National Park.
 The iconic red and white striped tower is surrounded by magnificent views: Sydney Harbour to the west, Middle Head and North Head to the north, and the expansive Pacific Ocean to the east.
 It’s a great spot for whale watching in winter.

 The lighthouse was built in 1858 following the wrecking of the Dunbar at the foot of South Head.
 Designed by colonial architect Alexander Dawson, Hornby Lighthouse was the third lighthouse to be built in NSW.

 Hornby Lighthouse is accessible via the South Head heritage trail – an easy walk that leaves from Camp Cove at Watsons Bay, taking you past historic gun emplacements before reaching Hornby Lighthouse.

-Take a virtual tour of Hornby Lighthouse on Google Street View.
+Take a virtual tour of Hornby Lighthouse captured with Google Street View Trekker.

 Using Google Street View Trekker, we've captured imagery across a range of NSW national parks and attractions.
 Get a bird's eye view of these incredible landscapes before setting off on your own adventure.

 Fort Denison is home to a wealth of historic heritage.
 The Fort Denison heritage collection project invited volunteers to locate, identify, document, conserve, interpret and make accessible the heritage collections in Sydney Harbour National Park.
 This allowed NPWS to engage with the community and ensure our collections are protected.